EXCLUSIVE-U.S. defence companies in talks to sell Vietnam helicopters, drones -sources

 By Francesco Guarascio

-HANOI, Dec 15 (Reuters) - U.S. defence firms and top Vietnamese government officials have discussed supplying military gear, including helicopters and drones, two sources with knowledge of the talks told Reuters, a new sign the country may reduce its reliance on Russian arms.
+HANOI, Dec 15 (Reuters) - U.S. defence firms have discussed supplying military gear, including helicopters and drones, to Vietnam in talks with top government officials, two sources with knowledge of the dialogue told Reuters, a new sign the country may reduce its reliance on Russian arms.

 Lockheed Martin LMT.N, Boeing BA.N, Raytheon RTX.N, Textron TXT.N and IM Systems Group met with the officials on the sidelines of the country's first large-scale arms fair last week, according to the US-ASEAN Business Council, the industry body that arranged the meetings.